 For more information, please call (323) 415-4141 or visit the Assessment Center (E1-183).

 Due to recent health risks, the Assessment Center will be temporarily closed.
-If you need assistance, please connect with an Assessment Staff member through
+You may connect with us through